Adolescent Idiopathic Scoliosis:

-Adolescent idiopathic scoliosis is a type of scoliosis that develops in late childhood or adolescence.
+Adolescent idiopathic scoliosis develops in late childhood or adolescence.
 Instead of growing straight, the spine develops a side-to-side curvature, commonly in the shape of an “S” or “C” with the spine’s bones twisted or rotated slightly.
-During the adolescent growth spurt, when youngsters are rapidly growing, adolescent idiopathic scoliosis develops in the lumbar spine.
+During the adolescent growth spurt, when youngsters rapidly grow, adolescent idiopathic scoliosis develops in the lumbar spine.

-The three primary types of treatment for adolescent idiopathic scoliosis (observation, bracing, and surgery) are chosen by the probability of the curve growing.
-Patients with curves less than 25º who are still growing, or curves less than 40º in patients who have completed their growth, are usually just observed.
-Bracing helps patients who have curves ranging from 25 to 40 degrees during their growth phase.
+The three primary types of treatment for adolescent idiopathic scoliosis (observation, bracing, and surgery) are chosen by doctors based on the probability of the curve growing.
+Patients with curves less than 25º who continue to grow, or curves less than 40º in patients who completed their growth, are usually just observed.
+Bracing helps patients with curves ranging from 25 to 40 degrees during their growth phase.
 For patients with curves larger than 45 degrees, we recommend surgery.
 In addition, surgical treatment falls into two categories.
 First, to prevent curve progression, and second to fix an excessive curve.

 The majority of adolescent idiopathic scoliosis cases can get treated without surgery.
-With regular doctor’s exams, over-the-counter pain relievers, and core-strengthening activities to strengthen the stomach and back, will definitely help stop the curvature from expanding.
+Patients should schedule regular doctor’s exams.
+Unquestionably, core-strengthening activities to strengthen the stomach and back will sometimes help stop the curvature from expanding.
 Therefore, we recommend that our patients keep moving, stay active, stretch and strengthen muscles, maintain good posture, keep a healthy weight, and know which OTC medicines can help manage lumbar pain.

-If you have symptoms of nerve damage or a significant disease such as cancer or spinal infection, it’s a good idea to take an imaging test.
-Patients with severe neurologic impairments or signs or symptoms that point to a serious or specific underlying illness should undergo diagnostic imaging for low back pain.
+If your son or daughter complains of pains in the back, symptoms of nerve damage, or a significant disease such as cancer or spinal infection, it’s a good idea to take an imaging test.
+Also, patients with severe neurologic impairments or signs or symptoms that point to a serious or specific underlying illness should undergo diagnostic imaging for low back pain.
 More testing does not imply better care in this area.
-Choosing a selective approach to low back imaging, as proposed by the scoliosis institute’s low back pain guideline, will improve patient care, reduce costs, and improve outcomes.
+Choosing a selective approach to low back imaging, as proposed by Southwest Scoliosis and Spine Institute’s low back pain guideline, will improve patient care, reduce costs, and improve outcomes.

 When do imaging tests make sense?